s3v1/docker-xsltproc/README.md

 # Intro

 This docker image wraps the 'xsltproc' command-line XSLT parser from libxslt.
 It's based on alpine to keep it small.
 It runs as a non-root user called 'app' with low privileges

+## Multi-architecture build

+This image is based on Alpine and supports the same architectures:

+linux/amd64,linux/arm/v6,linux/arm/v7,linux/arm64/v8,linux/386,linux/ppc64le,linux/s390x

 ## How to run